Poker Odds – Know Your Math and Vital Calculations for 2023

 Few quick examples to highlight the rule of 2 and how likely you are to improve your hand on the next street:

-You have two over cards on the turn with 6 outs.
-You will improve it on the river: 6*2=12% and real poker odds are around 13%
+- You have two over cards on the turn with 6 outs.
+You will improve it on the turn: 6*2=12% and real poker odds are around 13%

 How the rule of 4 works and how often you will improve your hand from flop till river (assuming you will see both cards):